Second Coming Comic Depicts Jesus as a Superhero, Outrage to Follow

 Wait…Jesus as a Superhero?

 Most attribute the controversy around this comic to the behavior of zealous internet trolls.
 Yet, let’s consider for a moment if this story is actually blasphemous.
 While blasphemy often lies in the eye of the beholder, it typically refers to offensive expressions directed at the figures in a given religion.
 What determines whether or not something is a sacrilege, again, depends on the individual asking.
 One thing that might piss of some Christians is in this story, Jesus is something of a failure.
-The premise is that Jesus’s father sends him back to Earth because his teachings didn’t take hold the last time.
+So, the premise is Jesus’s father sends him back to Earth because his teachings didn’t take hold the last time.
 In this world, there is a Superman-like character who is the new moral leader of humanity.
 So, Jesus teams up with him so he can learn to be better deity.
 Yet, from the first issue, Sunstar will be the one who learns from the team-up.

 To call the depiction of God blasphemous is, actually, fair.
 This God does not love all mankind.
 However, since humans are made in God’s image, Russell gives him a lot of human flaws.
-This is meant to serve as a counterpoint to the way Jesus behaves.
+This serves as a counterpoint to the way Jesus behaves.
 He genuinely loves people, and to him forgiveness is the greatest superpower.
 Jesus is the hero of this story, and the message his character is there to deliver is as far from blasphemous as one can get.
 Both a critique of religious doctrine and the superhero genre, the Second Coming comic could be one of the best comics of all time.
 It’s fun, hilarious, emotional, and delicately balances its obvious message with telling a good story.

 Joshua M. Patton is a father, veteran, and writer living in Pittsburgh, PA.
 The first books he read on his own were comics, and he's loved the medium ever since.
 He is the greatest star-pilot in the galaxy, a cunning warrior, and a good friend.
 His book "What I Learned: Stories, Essays, and More" is available in print from Amazon and from all electronic booksellers.